MulesGaming/The-mystery-of-the-9-wands/README.md

 -----**Installation instructions**-----

   First you need to download the files.
-You can go to the releases section of the Github page( github.com/MulesGaming/The-mystery-of-the-9-wands/releases ), select the most resent version, and under the _assets_ section download  _The-mystery-of-the-9-wands-world.zip_.
+You can go to the [releases section of the Github page](https://github.com/MulesGaming/The-mystery-of-the-9-wands/releases), select the most resent version, and under the _assets_ section download  _The-mystery-of-the-9-wands-world.zip_.
 Now open the zip file.
 Now you need to move the *The-mystery-of-the-9-wands* folder into Minecraft's saves folder.
 On a windows computer you can press *Win+R* to open the run application or open it by searching.
 In the text box put in *%appdata%\.minecraft\saves* .
 You can rename *The-mystery-of-the-9-wands* to something else(Such as *The mystery of the 9 wands*) but this is not required.

 -----**Version Info**-----